pangeo-data/pangeo-docker-images/README.md

 ### GPU compatibility

+* We recommend using T4 or newer NVIDIA GPUs in order to be compatible with the cudatoolkit>=11 versions installed in pangeo ML images.
 * Around 2022.10.14, the cuda-nvcc was pinned to 11.6.124, to match cudatoolkit version 11.6.
 This was done to make sure that JAX would work without throwing an error (https://github.com/pangeo-data/pangeo-docker-images/issues/387).
 Also discussion in https://github.com/pangeo-data/pangeo-docker-images/issues/390 about version compatability.